flooose/lunaryorn.github.io/pages/emacs.md

 ---

-I use [Spacemacs][], a [GNU Emacs] distribution, for most of my daily work, with some custom layers in my [dotfile][] repository.
+I use [Spacemacs][], a [GNU Emacs] distribution, for most of my daily work, with some custom layers in my [Spacemacs configuration][spacemacsd].
 I also maintain a couple of Emacs packages:

 - [Flycheck][] is an on-the-fly syntax checking extension, intended as replacement for Flymake, with better performance, more supported languages and